Vinnelle/Py-Snippets/README.md

 # Py-Snippets
-Python Snippets of code that I have developed over time.
+Snippets of Python code that I have been working on.